Merseyside's Police Commissioner Jane Kennedy will be joining into a national oversight meeting of the National Police Coordination Centre (NPoCC).

 The team also works with partners and intelligence agencies to undertake horizon scanning in respect of potential threats and supports senior officers and government crisis management structures.

 Meeting of the Oversight Board are held every quarter and the sessions are chaired by Chief Constable Sara Thornton.
-This meeting will include an action review, a delivery plan and a finance update.

 Find out more about NPoCC.